François Rollin

-François Rollin (born 31 May 1953) is a French actor, comedian, author and screenwriter.
+François Rollin (born 31 May 1953 in Malo-les-Bains) is a French actor, comedian, author and screenwriter.

 He is known for his role as King Loth of Orkney in Kaamelott, Professor Rollin in Palace, and for writing the satirical news programme Les Guignols de l'info.
 He is also known for one-man-shows, in which he embodies the role of a whimsical and very articulate professor, alternating surreal and absurd humour with social satire.